 Joining LDG in 2019, Robin Wallace is an Assistant Lighting Director currently assigned to CNN.
 Originally from the Chicago area, she enjoys reading and various artistic endeavors in her time not spent at work or in the theater.
 BFA: The Conservatory of Theatre Arts at Webster University

-Jon Goss is a Gaffer who started working for LDG in 2013.
+Jon Goss is the Director of Equipment Operations who started working for LDG in 2013.
 Jon’s focus is on new studio installations and special events and is currently gearing up for a busy 2020 election season.
 He was a part of LDG’s install at China Central Television, SNY’s Studios at 4 World Trade Center, and CNN’s move to Hudson Yards in NYC.
 The Baltimore native previously worked for Glimmerglass Opera, Florida Grand Opera, and the Adrienne Arsht Center for Performing Arts of Miami-Dade County.
 Jon received his Bachelor of Arts degree from Rollins College.

 Dante Olivia Smith is a Lighting Director currently assigned to NYC’s CNN studios.
 Dante comes to LDG from the world of theatrical lighting and scenic design where she worked with Hartford Stage, Signature Theatre, Lake Tahoe Shakespeare Festival, and DC’s Studio Theatre among others.
 Growing up in the Pacific Northwest, she’s considered NYC home for a good many years now and can be found antiquing or baking when not on the job.
 MFA: NYU Tisch